jasonhuang1998/Using-Genetic-Algorithm-for-TSP/README.md

 ## Introduction
 * The code for Artificial Intelligence cources at NCUE.
-* Use Genetic Algorithm to implement Travelling salesman problem(TSP).
+* Using Genetic Algorithm to implement Travelling salesman problem(TSP).
 * Two ways of mating and mutation  are designed.

 ## Input File